 A new type of agriturismo is emerging in Italy: luxury farm stays.
 We are referring to Il Fontanaro which is one of our favorite retreats in Italy.
 It’s an organic Umbrian farm where guests can relax.
 However, the cottages have Wi-Fi, satellite TV, king-sized beds, and modern bathrooms.

 We also doubt that you will feel anywhere but the best when you are sipping a glass of wine while watching the sun set over the hills of Tuscany.

 It can be difficult to get to Agriturismi.
 They are not easily accessible by bus or train because they are in rural areas.
 While some agriturismi owners may pick you up at a station, if it isn’t nearby, you will be stranded there for as long as you stay.
 Maybe that’s not so bad …).

-Even if you have a car, Agriturismi can be quite.
+Even if you have a car, Agriturismi can be quiet.
 Difficult.
 It is difficult to find.
 To find.
-We had an iPad with Google Maps, multiple mobile phones, fluent Italian and six years of driving experience in Italy’s rural countryside.
+We had an iPad with Google Maps, multiple mobile phones, fluent Italian, and six years of driving experience in Italy’s rural countryside.
 Yet, we still lost countless times.

 The roads can also be interesting.
 We have had a range of agriturismi adventures.
 From driving through the forest at night on a dirt road, which looked legit, to driving down switchbacks along a gravel road, that was so sharp that we had to make each turn as a three-point turn.

 This isn’t necessarily a bad thing.
 It’s possible to lose yourself halfway through the adventure.
 If you have a tight schedule and need to be on the go, or if getting lost on dirt roads in one direction is a stressful experience, then you should be aware.
 Despite that, it’s worth the effort.
 It was a trip we never regretted.
 The journey was fascinating, but the end result was more than worthwhile.